Doha: British protectorate (1916–1971)

-In April 1913, the Ottomans agreed to a British request that they withdraw all their troops from Qatar.
+In April 1913, the Ottomans agreed to a British request to withdraw all their troops from Qatar.
 Ottoman presence in the peninsula ceased, when in August 1915, the Ottoman fort in Al Bidda was evacuated shortly after the start of World War I. One year later, Qatar agreed to be a British protectorate with Doha as its official capital.

-Buildings at the time were simple dwellings of one or two rooms, built from mud, stone and coral.
+Buildings at the time were simple dwellings of one or two rooms, built from mud, stone, and coral.
 Oil concessions in the 1920s and 1930s, and subsequent oil drilling in 1939, heralded the beginning of slow economic and social progress in the country.
 However, revenues were somewhat diminished due to the devaluation of pearl trade in the Persian Gulf brought on by the introduction of the cultured pearl and the Great Depression.
-The collapse of the pearl trade caused a significant population drop throughout the entire country.
+The collapse of the pearl trade caused a significant population drop throughout the country.
 It was not until the 1950s and 1960s that the country saw significant monetary returns from oil drilling.

 Qatar was not long in exploiting the new-found wealth from oil concessions, and slum areas were quickly razed to be replaced by more modern buildings.
+In 1950, British adviser to the Emir, Phillip L. Plant, initiated several municipal projects.
+Starting with remodeling the old complex of the Old Amiri Palace, Plant then initiated the construction of a seaside road about a half-mile in length which opened up and made accessible the half dozen jetties along Doha's most built-up section.
 The first formal boys' school was established in Doha in 1952, followed three years later by the establishment of a girls' school.
 Historically, Doha had been a commercial port of local significance.
 However, the shallow water of the bay prevented bigger ships from entering the port until the 1970s, when its deep-water port was completed.
 Further changes followed with extensive land reclamation, which led to the development of the crescent-shaped bay.
 From the 1950s to 1970s, the population of Doha grew from around 14,000 inhabitants to over 83,000, with foreign immigrants constituting about two-thirds of the overall population.